pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/checkelf.rst

 Examples:
 --------
-In general, checklib2 can check for two types.
+In general, checkelf can check for two types.
 It can check for installed packages, or it can check for a speficied pisi file.
-Below are several examples for real-world use of checklib2
+Below are several examples for real-world use of checkelf

 Ex::

-    $ checklib2 gcc chromium-browser
+    $ checkelf gcc chromium-browser

 The installed packages gcc and chromium-browser are checked.
-Because no options are specified, checklibs automatically enables -u, -f, -t options
+Because no options are specified, checkelfs automatically enables -u, -f, -t options

 Ex::

-    $ checklib2 Publican-2.1-1.pisi -s -m -n
+    $ checkelf Publican-2.1-1.pisi -s -m -n

 In the above example you can list all system.base related dependencies, only the missing dependencies of Publican pisi package colorless.

 Ex::

-    $ checklib2
+    $ checkelf

-If checklib2 is executed standalone, it will be check for all pisi files in the directory where it has been executed.
+If checkelf is executed standalone, it will be check for all pisi files in the directory where it has been executed.
 If the command is executed without any parameter the -u, -f, -m paramaters take into account by default.

 Ex::

-    $ checklib2 -d -r tempdir/ foo-4.31.pisi -u
+    $ checkelf -d -r tempdir/ foo-4.31.pisi -u

 All pisi files inside the tempdir will be checked, if any other folder with other pisi files exist, these are checked too.
 Additional to the folder, the package